spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-use-authentication-server.md

 This plugin is run by `AuthenticationFacade::authenticate()`.

-For the Glue Storefront API application `Spryker\Client\AuthenticationOauth\Communication\Plugin\OauthAuthenticationServerPlugin` is used and run by `AuthenticationClient::authenticate()`.
+For the Glue Storefront API application `Spryker\Client\AuthenticationOauth\Communication\Plugin\Authentication\OauthAuthenticationServerPlugin` is used and run by `AuthenticationClient::authenticate()`.

 Connect it the following way in order to enable provided authentication server for the Glue Backend API application: